 Day 17 : Three passes

 In the morning it was dry.
 We had breakfast in the village, on a bench in front of the bank.
-Afterwards Bram went back to pay for the campsite.
-The old lady there had said she trusted us to come back.
+Afterward, Bram went back to pay for the campsite.
+The old lady there had said she trusted us to return.
 There were three passes on the program for today.
 We weren't sure how tough it would get exactly.
-Until now all climbs had been tough and we also had encountered three passes that weren't even on the map.
+Until now, all climbs had been challenging, and we also had encountered three passes that weren't even on the map.
 The first climb was on a busy road that wasn't very steep.
-A kilometer before the top a lorry had flipped over and there was a long traffic jam.
+A kilometer before the top, a lorry had flipped over and there was a long traffic jam.
 Some people waved at us.
 What people in Austria and Switzerland say when they overtake you is not clear to us yet.
-In France it was 'Bonjour', 'Allex', 'Bon courage' (my personal favorite), or 'Salut' when you got close to Spain.
+In France, it was 'Bonjour', 'Allex', 'Bon courage' (my favorite), or 'Salut' when you got close to Spain.
 Here I couldn't understand anything.
-In one part of Austria they also spoke some strange incomprehensible dialect of German.
+In one part of Austria they also spoke some strange, incomprehensible dialect of German.
 There was so much traffic on top of the Fernpass that we couldn't take a nice photo.

 We were both tired from the past few days.
-Luckily the first pass was easy and we didn't descent much after that.
-That was nice, because it meant we needed to climb less for the next one.
+Luckily the first pass was easy and we only descended a little after that.
+That was nice because it meant we needed to climb less for the next one.
 Instead of a main road we followed a bicycle path.
 The length of those was always indicated wrong.
-A sign said it would only add one kilometer compared to the big road, it turned out to be at least 5.
-Nonetheless it had some nice views.
+A sign said it would only add one kilometer compared to the big road; it turned out to be at least 5.
+Nonetheless, it had some excellent views.

 The next climb was not more than a hill.
 We could tell by the type of cyclists.
 Most had a hybrid bike and no real cycling clothes.
 That was nice for us as it meant today might turn out easier than anticipated.
 We stopped for lunch.
 The entire trip we had been eating chocolate.
-Chocolate spread, granola bars with chocolate, snickers, chocolate chip cookies, chocolate bars, and a lot more.
-We really didn't want to eat chocolate ever again.
-Eventually we still bought two chocolate Magnum ice creams and cookies covered in chocolate.
-We always tried to buy the food with most calories.
-A normal person needs around 2000 calories per day, but during our cycling vacations we eat about 3 times that.
+Chocolate spread, granola bars with chocolate, snickers, chocolate chip cookies, chocolate bars, and much more.
+We didn't want to eat chocolate ever again.
+Eventually, we still bought two chocolate Magnum ice creams and cookies covered in chocolate.
+We always tried to buy the food with the most calories.
+An average person needs around 2000 calories per day, but during our cycling vacations we eat about three times that.
 The cookies, which were only part of my lunch, already contained 700.

 Today's third pass was also simple.
 There were no signs on top, which was a pity.
-Today we both felt very tired which resulted in some very poor jokes.
-The amount of rain we have had thus far really made the whole trip a lot tougher.
+Today we both felt exhausted which resulted in some very poor jokes.
+The amount of rain we had really made the whole trip much tougher.